zack/gear-calc/README.md

 Use this to figure out which of your hundreds of thousands of possible gear combinations is the best for any given constraints.
 The current plan is to implement set bonus calculations for raw addition of stats (+2 hit, for instance).
-Anything that effectively reduces to one of the follow stats can also be accomplished.
+Anything that effectively reduces to one of the base stats can also be accomplished.
 There are no plans to implement more complex set bonuses or effects (e.g. Priest T2 8-Piece).